AdobeDocs/experience-platform.sv-SE/help/destinations/api/connect-activate-batch-destinations.md

         "value": {
             "type": "PLATFORM_SEGMENT",
             "value": {
-                "name": "Name of the segment that you are activating", "description": "Description of the segment that you are activating", "id": "{SEGMENT_ID}",
+                "name": "Name of the audience that you are activating", "description": "Description of the audience that you are activating", "id": "{SEGMENT_ID}",
                 "filenameTemplate": "%DESTINATION_NAME%_%SEGMENT_ID%_%DATETIME(YYYYMMdd_HHmmss)%",
                 "exportMode": "DAILY_FULL_EXPORT",